azak-azkaran/cascade/README.md

 ## Cascade Mode
 Cascade Mode means that this proxy stands between the client and another Proxy.
-Basic Auth can be enabled for Cascade Mode
+Basic Authentication can be enabled for Cascade Mode

 ### Skip Cascade for Hosts

-If in cascade mode, requests to the provided hosts will be send diretly without sending it to the forward proxy
+If in cascade mode, requests to the provided hosts will be send directly without sending it to the forward proxy

 ## Systemd